Coding-4Fun/EmptyGodotProjectTemplate/README.md

 Use this to start new projects with a simple folder structure and some helpfull files for the start

 ## Dummy File
-The file names EMPTY is a placeholder to keep the folders for git commits In some directories is a README.md file for brief description of the folder content
+The file names **BLANKO** is a placeholder to keep the folders for git commits In some directories is a README.md file for brief description of the folder content

 ## Folders